Wrestling

 Jubilees 29:14-16, 20

-And in the 1st year of the 5th week in this jubilee he crossed the Jordan, and dwelled beyond the Jordan, and he pastured his sheep from the sea of the heap to Bethshan, and to Dothan and to the forest of Akrabbim.
-And he sent to his father Isaac of all his substance, clothing, and food, and meat, and drink, and milk, and butter, and cheese, and some dates of the valley.
-And to his mother Rebecca also 4 times a year, between the times of the months, between ploughing and reaping, and between autumn and the rain season and between winter and spring, to the tower of Abraham.
-And there Jacob sent all that he did send to his father and his mother from time to time, all they needed, and they blessed Jacob with all their heart and with all their soul.
+In the 1st year of the 5th week of this jubilee, Jacob crossed the Jordan and settled on the other side.
+He grazed his sheep from the Sea of the Heap to Bethshan, to Dothan, and to the forest of Akrabbim.
+He sent his father Isaac supplies from his wealth—clothing, food, meat, drink, milk, butter, cheese, and some dates from the valley.
+He also sent gifts to his mother Rebecca 4 times a year: during the transitions between the months, between plowing and harvesting, between autumn and the rainy season, and between winter and spring—sending them to the Tower of Abraham.
+Jacob regularly sent everything his parents needed, and they blessed him with all their heart and soul.

 Y: 2212 | M: 10 | Jacob makes booths for his cattle and calls the place Succoth and remains there for 18 months